Out of the past

 ‘No?
 Then let’s keep going.
 Ms Sobel also said something else curious, ‘There’s a Dutchman whose girl is connected with someone involved with the boats this side.’

 ‘She has no way of knowing that!’ literally screamed Jenny A. ‘This is a set up and I wish to go.’

 ‘PC Robins, please hand Ms Jenny this.’
 He passed a sheet of paper and it was given.
 Jenny A shut up.
 ‘That, Ms Jenny, is what you will be charged with should you go through that door now.
 You would last less than a day without our protection for the rest of your life.
-If you stay where you are and be quiet, none of this need come out.
+If you stay where you are now and just be quiet for goodness sake, none of this need come out.
 You will note we have not made this public in this meeting now, we have no intention of mentioning it, this is the carrot we’re offering you.
 You know they’d kill you.’
 Jenny A subsided.

 ‘Moving on, Ms Sobel also said, ‘I’m not interested in that, all I know is it wasn’t me.’
 She’s referring to the hit on Miles -’

 This time, Jenny B exploded.
 ‘Of course she’s going to say that, isn’t she?
 Is she going to admit to a murder?’